Elections to the European Parliament 2024

 10 June

-Final count of the votes starts
+The final count of the votes started

 One week after the EU elections

-The election result is established
+The election result was established

 In June and July

-Members form party groups
+Members formed party groups

 16 July

-The new legislative term starts
+The new legislative term started

 Hearings in the committees